pypa/pip/docs/html/quickstart.rst

   pip install git+https://github.com/django/django.git@45dfb3641aa4d9828a7c5448d11aa67c7cbd7966

-See VCS support for more information.
+See :ref:`VCS Support` for more information.

 Install a package you have already downloaded
 ---------------------------------------------